NooMinds/global-ai-standards/initial-standards-site/docs/business-standards.md

 # Global AI Business Standards

-Practical standards for teams building or using AI at work.
+Get reliable, defensible AI into production — fast.

-## What this covers
+## Who this is for
-- How to ship responsibly (from idea → launch)
-- Evidence to keep (so we can pass audits)
+Product, data and compliance teams delivering AI inside a business.

+## Outcomes
-- Clear go/no-go checks before release
+- Clear go/no-go gates before release

-## Quick links
+- Documented evidence for reviews and audits
+- Fewer surprises post-launch (rollback + monitoring)

+## What you do (simple)
+1. Define the problem and success criteria
+2. Map your data (source, rights, retention)
+3. Run an evaluation and record results
+4. Prepare a rollback plan and monitoring

+## Tools you can use now
 - **Compliance Quick-Guide** → [read it](compliance.md)
 - **Templates & Checklists** → [grab them](templates.md)

-## Start here
-1. Write the problem to solve and success criteria
-2. Map the data (source, rights, retention)
-3. Run an evaluation and record results
-4. Keep a rollback plan and monitoring after release